 WILDLIFE PHOTOGRAPHY

-In addition to the restrictions on Nature photography, to be eligible for any Wildlife award images must meet the following conditions:
+In addition to the restrictions on Nature photography, to be eligible for any Wildlife award photos must meet the following conditions:

 (a) Zoological organisms must be living free and unrestrained in a natural habitat of their own choosing

-(b) Images of zoological organisms that have been removed from their natural habitat, are in any form of captivity, or are being controlled by humans for the purpose of photography are not allowed.
+(b) photos of zoological organisms that have been removed from their natural habitat, are in any form of captivity, or are being controlled by humans for the purpose of photography are not allowed.

 (c) Botanical organisms may not be removed from their natural environment for the purpose of photography.

-(d) Images that have been staged for the purpose of photography are not allowed.
+(d) photos that have been staged for the purpose of photography are not allowed.

 Photojournalism